-1.2 Why choose Cambridge IGCSE IsiZulu as a Second Language?
+Why choose Cambridge IGCSE IsiZulu as a Second Language?
+1.3

 Cambridge IGCSE IsiZulu as a Second Language is for candidates who want to improve their knowledge and understanding of the language in order to promote their educational or employment prospects.
 The qualification reflects the widespread use of isiZulu in education, commerce and entertainment throughout Southern Africa.

 Candidates will learn how to use isiZulu effectively in the type of situations, and isiZulu-speaking environments, they will encounter in their daily lives.
 The aim is to achieve a level of practical communication ideal for everyday use, which can also form the basis for further, more in-depth language study.

-1.3 Cambridge International Certificate of Education (ICE)
+Cambridge International Certificate of Education (ICE) 1.4

-Cambridge ICE is the group award of the International General Certificate of Secondary Education (IGCSE).
-It requires the study of subjects drawn from the five different IGCSE subject groups.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of students who pass examinations in at least seven subjects, including two languages, and one subject from each of the other subject groups.
+Cambridge ICE is the group award of Cambridge IGCSE.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
+Learners draw subjects from five subject groups, including two languages, and one subject from each of the other subject groups.
+The seventh subject can be taken from any of the five subject groups.